A6 Parkway, Netherlands

 A key differentiator in the bidding process was the quality of the consortium’s plan, particularly the impact of the project on local residents and biodiversity.

-The investment in Denver Eagle in 2010 marked John Laing’s entry into the US P3 market and was the country’s first public-private partnership transit project.
+The investment in Pioneer Transmission in 2024 marked John Laing’s entry into the US transmission market P3 market.